wutsi/wutsi.github.io/design/integration/imagekit.io/README.md

 The process for rendering Stories
 - Get the story content from backend.
 The content is in the EJS format (json based)
 - Convert the content in HTML format
-- Apply the [ImageKitFilter](https://github.com/WutsiTeam/wutsi-blog-web/blob/master/src/main/kotlin/com/wutsi/blog/app/service/editorjs/ImageKitFilter.kt) to the document to rewrite all the image `src` and `srcset` attributes.
+- Apply the [ImageKitFilter](https://github.com/WutsiTeam/wutsi-blog-web/blob/master/src/main/kotlin/com/wutsi/blog/app/page/editor/service/ImageKitFilter.kt) to the HTML document to optimize all the image size.

 ## Configuration
 Configuration File: [application.yml](https://github.com/WutsiTeam/wutsi-blog-web/blob/master/src/main/resources/application.yml)